 Ramadan is an embodiment of spiritual and physical worship to cleanse you of evil while experiencing the woes of the poor.
 It is a reminder for Muslims that if Allah has blessed them with abundance, they should be willing to share Allah’s blessings with their brothers and sisters.
 With the establishment of this fundamental pillar, Islam has asserted that no Muslim can go hungry if the Ummah is united.

-Here is how you can be charitable during Ramadan in 5 different ways; little acts that may go a long way to earn you an eternal abode in Paradise.
+Here is how you can be charitable during Ramadan this year in 5 different ways; little acts that may go a long way to earn you an eternal abode in Paradise.

 Be mindful of the people around you who work hard and don’t have the resources to observe Suhur and Iftar.
 These may be normal workers who are away from their families, working alone in the city to provide for their loved ones.
 These people may not have the time to make Suhur or Iftar.
 Please be sure to include them in your happiness, after all, additional flat bread or a plate of fruits will not hurt the household.